jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

 C::B exe/dll changed/update highlights compared to the last nightly SVN 12618 release (31-Dec-2021):
 ====================================================================================================
+    1. Incorporated SVN changes up to and including SVN 12639.
+See https://sourceforge.net/p/codeblocks/code/12639/log/ for change info.
-    1. Does not include the CBFortan Plugin or other plugins that are SVN externals.
+    2. Does not include the CBFortan Plugin or other plugins that are SVN externals.
-    2. Auto-detect POP up condition on startup has changed.
+    3. Auto-detect POP up condition on startup has changed.
 After initial install will only pop up if the default compiler has issues.
 (SF Ticket 1117)
-    3. Auto-detect compiler dialog has the option to show the installed or all the compilers.
+    4. Auto-detect compiler dialog has the option to show the installed or all the compilers.
 (SF Ticket 1117).
 Reworked and simplified the code in the 4-Sep-2021 release.
-    4. The compiler selection dialog has the option of showing the detected compilers or all the compilers.
+    5. The compiler selection dialog has the option of showing the detected compilers or all the compilers.
 Fix a number of compiler selection dialog bugs.
 (SF Ticket 1111)
-    5. Added support for the following Windows compilers via the XML files (Ticket 374)
+    6. Added support for the following Windows compilers via the XML files (Ticket 374)
                 - GCC MSYS2 - MinGW-w32
                 - GCC MSYS2 - MinGW-W64
                 - GCC TDM-32